Dynatrace/Dynatrace-workflow-samples/samples/security/readme.md

 1. Per change event - using the workflow trigger for every new vulnerability event reported on the granularity of the affected entity (for example, vulnerability A per process group B).
 This approach will trigger immediately as soon as the triggering event appears.
 2. Periodical trigger - using the periodical query for events in the past time period.
 This approach allows you to perform aggregations and a better deduplication of notifications.

+### Security.events table migration

+With June 2026 all builtin security events were moved to a separate grail table.
+Customers are expected to also change the destination of externally ingested events.
+The samples in this folder use the ´security.events´ table as a datasource.
+For further information see the [security.events table migration guide](https://docs.dynatrace.com/docs/secure/threat-observability/migration).

 ## Sample Workflows for Dynatrace-generated Security Events
 * `ms_teams_send_critical_vulnerabilities_per_affected_entity.yaml` - MS Teams notification for new critical vulnerabilities per affected entity (static channel assignment).
 * `slack_send_critical_vulnerabilities_per_host.yaml` - Slack notification for new critical vulnerabilities aggregated per host (static channel assignment).